seenmyfate/faster_rails_tests_demo_app/README.md

 ## loads_of_tests branch

-This example contains 1002 specs to demonstrate how this approach could work on a larger scale - on my mac this will run in under a second
+This example contains 1000 specs - and whilst this is a convtrived example, it's included here to demonstrate how this approach could work on a larger scale - for me these specs run in under a second

 ## Further reading